 We apply preclinical and clinical imaging modalities to a range of biomedical engineering fields including musculoskeletal, neurological and mechanobiological research.

-Cell Structure and Mechanobiology Group
+Cell Systems and Mechanobiology Lab

 We uncover the inner workings of living cells by creating in-silico models of cell structure, its mechanics and biochemical processes that drive cell function.
 Our research has led to fundamental discoveries related to heart disease, cancer and blood and vascular diseases.